List of Major League Baseball players to hit for the cycle: Notable accomplishments

 The most cycles hit in a single major league season is eight, which has occurred twice: first in the 1933 season, and then again in the 2009 season; all eight cycles in each of those seasons were hit by different players.
 Cycles have occurred on the same day twice in MLB history: on September 17, 1920, hit by Bobby Veach of the Detroit Tigers and George Burns of the New York Giants; and again on September 1, 2008, when the Arizona Diamondbacks' Stephen Drew and the Seattle Mariners' Adrián Beltré each completed the four-hit group.
 Conversely, the longest period of time between two players hitting for the cycle was five years, one month, and ten days, a drought lasting from Bill Joyce's cycle in 1896 to Harry Davis' in 1901.
 Three players—John Olerud, Bob Watson and Michael Cuddyer—have hit for the cycle in both the National and American Leagues.
 Three family pairs have hit for the cycle: father and son Gary and Daryle Ward, who accomplished the feat in 1980 and 2004, respectively; grandfather and grandson Gus and David Bell, in 1951 and 2004; and father and son Craig and Cavan Biggio, in 2002 and 2019.

-Dave Winfield and Mel Ott are the oldest and youngest players to hit for the cycle, at ages 39 and 20, respectively.
+Mel Ott and Dave Winfield are the youngest and oldest players to hit for the cycle, at ages 20 and 39, respectively.
 Of multiple-cycle hitters, John Reilly holds the record for the shortest time between cycles (seven days), while Aaron Hill holds the record since the formation of the American League, with his two 2012 feats coming within an 11-day span.
 Conversely, George Brett's two cycles came 11 years and 58 days apart.
 Christian Yelich is the only player to hit for the cycle twice in one season against the same team, doing so 20 days apart against the Cincinnati Reds in 2018.
 On October 8, 2018, Brock Holt of the Boston Red Sox hit for the cycle against the New York Yankees in Game 3 of the American League Division Series; it was the first cycle in MLB postseason history.
 In a regular-season game on September 19, 2021, Eddie Rosario of the Atlanta Braves collected his cycle on just five pitches, the smallest number since at least 1900.

 Cycles by player

 Cycles by franchise

 Bold text indicates the current name of an active MLB franchise; normal text indicates prior team names or defunct franchises.
-Teams are listed only as major league squads; minor league teams promoted into MLB do not have minor league names or tenures listed.
+Teams are listed only as major league squads; minor league teams promoted to major-league status do not have minor league names or tenures listed.
 Table sorting is by larger number of cycles hit by each franchise, and then if tied, by smaller number of cycles allowed.
-Only one current MLB team has never had a player hit for the cycle, the Miami Marlins.